kube-HPC/kube-HPC.github.io/site/learn/Debug.md

 ---
-title: Debug algorithm
+title: Debug Algorithm
-sidebarTitle: Debug algorithm
+sidebarTitle: Debug Algorithm
 layout: ../_core/DocsLayout
 category: Learn
 sublinks: Introduction, Use Cases, How To
 permalink: /learn/debug/
-next: /learn/tensorboard/
+# next: /learn/tensorboard/
+next: /learn/pipelines/
 ---
 ## Introduction
 HKube enable debugging algorithm on your local IDE as part of a pipeline executed on the cluster